-For Sale – $35,000 – Extremely rare in the Barock Pinto Breed – Homozygous Tobiano, Homozygous Black -Will always throw a pinto patterned foal.
+For Sale – $38,000 – Extremely rare in the Barock Pinto Breed – Homozygous Tobiano, Homozygous Black -Will always throw a pinto patterned foal.
+Proven broodmare.
+She adopted Madonna’s foal after Madonna rejected him.
+She’s an excellent mother who has easy deliveries.

 KWPN BAROCK PINTO MARE